Recent Trump win on China trademark raises ethics questions

 - ‘Help me kill my wife,’ Monroe man accidentally texts to his former boss

-Countries could use Trump’s desire to consolidate control over his brand to extend — or withhold — favor, especially a nation such as China where the courts and bureaucracy are influenced by the ruling Communist Party and by design reflect the leadership’s political imperatives.
-While China recently has shown greater interest in protecting intellectual property rights in general, simply the possibility that it could use trademarks as leverage has drawn concern.
+Countries could use Trump’s desire to control his brand to extend — or withhold — favor, especially a nation such as China where the courts and bureaucracy reflect the imperatives of the ruling Communist Party.

 “There can be no question that it is a terrible idea for Donald Trump to be accepting the registration of these valuable property rights from China while he’s a sitting president of the United States,” said Norman Eisen, who served as chief White House ethics lawyer for President Barack Obama.
 “It’s fair to conclude that this is an effort to influence Mr. Trump that is relatively inexpensive for the Chinese, potentially very valuable to him, but it could be very costly for the United States.”

-Richard Painter, chief White House ethics lawyer under President George W. Bush, called the situation “highly improper.”
-Since foreign governments know Trump cares deeply about his family’s business, Painter said, “they will give him what he wants and they will expect stuff in return.”

-Eisen and Painter are involved in a lawsuit alleging that Trump’s foreign business ties violate the U.S. Constitution.
+Eisen is involved in a lawsuit alleging that Trump’s foreign business ties violate the U.S. Constitution.
 Trump has dismissed the lawsuit as “totally without merit.”

-The precise value of the trademarks is a matter of debate, but the billionaire president himself has said he considers the Trump brand to form a major part of his fortune, and he has long fought to protect his trademarks in China.
+The precise value of the trademarks is uncertain, but in a 2011 letter to then-U.S. Commerce Secretary Gary Locke, Trump wrote that he spent hundreds of thousands of dollars to defend his brand in China.

-“I spent hundreds of thousands of dollars in legal fees to secure my own name and globally recognized brand from Chinese individuals who seek to trade off my reputation,” Trump wrote in 2011 to then-U.S. Commerce Secretary Gary Locke about a trademark dispute in Macau, an autonomous region of China.

-As president, Trump’s elevated profile in China will likely make it easier to protect his brand, said Zhou Dandan, a lawyer with Unitalen Attorneys at Law in Beijing, which has worked for Trump since 2006.
+Trump’s elevated profile as president will likely make it easier to protect his brand in China, said Zhou Dandan, a lawyer with Unitalen Attorneys at Law in Beijing, which has worked for Trump since 2006.
 Trademark authorities will almost certainly reject new “Trump” applications from unrelated parties, she said, and may take back rights from existing “Trump” trademark holders.

 That’s what happened in the case nearing completion this week.

-This time it worked.
-On Sept.
-6, 2016, the Trademark Office published its invalidation of Dong’s trademark for construction services.
+Then something changed.
+China’s trademark authorities published their decision to invalidate Dong’s trademark for construction services on Sept.
+6, 2016.
+Trump’s application moved ahead, and if no one objects, the trademark will be registered to Trump on Tuesday.
 Dong could not be reached for comment.

-That decision cleared the way for Trump’s own claim to move ahead.
-Trump’s mark was published in China’s Trademark Gazette on Nov.
-13, less than a week after he won the presidential election.
-Interested parties have three months to object.
-If no one does, the trademark will be registered to Trump on Tuesday.

-Why is Trump winning in China’s bureaucracy now, after years of failure?
+Why is Trump winning now, after years of failure?
 China’s State Administration for Industry and Commerce and its foreign ministry did not reply to requests for comment.

-Alan Garten, chief legal officer of The Trump Organization, portrayed the company’s efforts to enforce its trademarks as part of a long-standing pattern of vigilance.

-He added that the outcome of future cases could depend on Trump’s relationship with Beijing.

-“If there’s a clear decision made by an angry Chinese government to stop giving broad protection to the Trump name in China, Trump’s ability to defend or enforce his name could be quite limited,” Plane said.
+He added that Trump may be less successful in future cases “if there’s a clear decision made by an angry Chinese government to stop giving broad protection to the Trump name.”

-If Trump is able to seize broad control of his brand in China, it could be bad news for Shenzhen Trump Industrial Co., which makes high-end Trump-branded toilets.
-Zhong Jianwei, one of the founders, said the company will defend its brand if challenged by the U.S. president.
+Meanwhile, the makers of Trump-branded luxury toilets at Shenzhen Trump Industrial Co. face a potent new potential adversary.
+They say they will defend their brand, even if it means taking on the U.S. president.

-The company applied for its Trump mark in 2002.
-The Chinese name brings together ideas of innovation and popularity and has nothing to do with President Trump, said Zhong Jiye, another founder.
-And in English, the “U” makes a nice toilet-seat shape for their logo.
+Co-founder Zhong Jiye said his Trump brand, which dates to 2002, has nothing to do with President Trump.
+The Chinese name brings together ideas of innovation and popularity, he said.
+And in English, the “U” makes a nice toilet-seat shape logo.

-Trump toilets for the home can do pregnancy tests, while models for public use have disposable seat covers for improved hygiene.
-The company says sales were up more than 50 percent last year and an international expansion is in the works — perhaps under a different brand now that Trump is president.

 Among them, he added, are customers at Zhongnanhai, the official residence of Chinese President Xi Jinping.